The bitterness of poor quality remains long after the sweetness of low price is forgotten.

 Beware the trolls and orcs on the forums.
 The amount of truly useful information and advice to be found in those roiling, flyblown cesspits is too little to measure.

 The experiences and opinions of our customers recorded in our “Testimonials” page may be helpful.

 Make sure the retailer provides a valid guarantee, one that won’t cost you money to benefit from.
 More on that below.

 We do our best to follow the ancient principle Benny Franklin puts forth in his saying quoted above: “Well done is better than well said.”

 If you have a problem, simply let us know by email and we will respond.
-You will not be told to “take a number” from a dispenser that looks like a hand grenade and be left to stand in line.
+You will not be told to “take a number” from a dispenser that looks like a hand grenade.
 You will not be ignored.